d-montenegro/ShipWell/README.md

 ```
 ### Disclaimer
 Currently, there are not unit tests implemented for this project.
 Implementing them is prioritary and must be the following task.

+### Optimization
+This project can be optimized to perform the requests to external resources concurrently.
+This can be achieved with low effort using asyncio.
+This is specially important if the number a external sources to communicate with grows.